fsujoseph/Movies/README.md

 If there isn't a slot available for the entire group to fit, the algorithm will attempt to remove a member and try again so that as much of the group will be placed together as possible.
 The process will be repeated until the entire reservation has a seat, even if they all have individual seats.

-Finally, the reservation id and seats booked are stored in a dictionary and exported to a file called 'assignments.txt' to represent seating assignments.
+Finally, the reservation ID and corresponding seat assignments are stored in a dictionary and exported to a file called 'assignments.txt' to represent seating assignments.

 ### Executing program